OISF/suricata/doc/userguide/configuration/global-thresholds.rst

 Thresholds can be configured in the rules themselves, see :doc:`../rules/thresholding`.
-They are often set by rule writers based on their intel for creating a rule combined with a judgement on how often a rule will alert.
+They are often set by rule writers based on their intelligence for creating a rule combined with a judgement on how often a rule will alert.

 Threshold Config